tahoma2d/tahoma2d_docs/source/interface_overview.rst

     2. In the Language* option menu choose the language you want to use in the interface.

-    3. Restart Tahoma to have the interface in the selected language.
+    3. Restart Tahoma2D to have the interface in the selected language.

 .. tip:: **To choose the interface theme:**